Austin McGuigan, Director

 The Residential Building Permit includes:

-A typical residential Building Permit may include additional permit applications such as: an Electrical Permit, Plumbing Permit and Septic Permit(s).
+A typical residential Building Permit may include additional permit applications such as: an Electrical Permit, and Septic Permit(s).
 Septic Permits may include a Septic Authorization, Septic Alteration/Repair Permit or Septic Site Review and Septic Construction Permit.
-Any Mechanical Permit fees are included under the Building Permit.
-All other permit applications, except mechanical, will have separate permit numbers in addition to the Building Permit number.
+Any Mechanical Permit and Plumbing Permit fees are included under the Building Permit.
+All other permit applications, will have separate permit numbers in addition to the Building Permit number.

 When your application is submitted, the plans examiner will review the plans and contact you if additional information is required such as: engineering, truss information, etc.